RetroPie/RetroPie-Docs/docs/Setting-up-a-PS3-controller.md

 ---
 The most recent versions of RetroPie comes with all the packages needed for setting up a PS3 controller, so there is no need to install the required packages separately.

-Before booting up our Raspberry Pi, make sure that your Bluetooth adapter and your PS3 controller is connected to your Raspberry Pi.
+Before booting up our Raspberry Pi, make sure that your Bluetooth adapter is connected to your Raspberry Pi.
 Also, if you have a playstation game console near by, make sure it is **unplugged**.
 The PS3 controller may try to automatically pair with the PS3 game console.
 Although a separate powered USB hub is not needed to set up your controller, you would want to get one if you want to overclock your Raspberry Pi.

 After your Pi boots up, run the `retropie_setup.sh` script.
 ```shell